Explore Cincinnati’s Profound Legacy on American Music at the Black Music Walk of Fame

 Who are the Inductees?

 The Walk of Fame is lined with literal stars, commemorating different local legends and music pioneers.
-Every year a new “class” of artists is unveiled and added to the walk, following a special inductee ceremony at the Andrew J. Brady Music Center.
+Every year a new “class” of artists is unveiled and added to the walk, following a special inductee ceremony (also free to the public!) at the Andrew J. Brady Music Center.
 Inductees are nominated by community members and selected by a special panel of judges.
+This exciting induction ceremony and celebration takes place during the electric Cincinnati Music Festival weekend, one of the most vibrant and exciting times to experience the Cincy Region's unique culture.

 The current stars featured on the walk include some absolute legends, from funky Bootsy Collins to producer and hip-hop wordsmith Hi-Tek.